Amazins/store/legal/profits.md

 # Profits
-This document goes over certain articles such as the Almost 0 Profit that keeps the Amazins' Store running.
+This document goes over certain articles such as the Almost 0 Profit that keeps the Amazins' Store running, and some other points of interest regarding Profits.

 <br> <!-- only way to get bigger gap? -->

-## Almost 0 Profit
+# Almost 0 Profit

 Almost 0 Profit is an iniciative where all items purchased are run through a 'tab'.